Here Are 11 Pregnancy Exercise Tips

 11. You CAN Do Abdominal Work

 In fact, this can often aid in a smoother labour.
-The key is, to do the right abdominal work.
+This is the last of our pregnancy exercise tips and the key is, to do the right abdominal work.
 Avoid lying on your back for more than a few minutes after week 16 as it could cause low blood pressure, making you feel dizzy.
 An example here would be crunches.
 Instead, try resting your back on a Swiss ball.
 Modify your ab workouts and opt for exercises on your side, stood up or on all fours.
 Holding the plank can actually strengthen your abs and back.

 From week 12 of your pregnancy, check for diastasis recti; the gap between the left and right sides of your abdominals – this might also mean you need to make some changes to your ab workouts.